Meet Cínikos, the young alternative rock group crowdfunding their way to success in Cuba.

-Gabriela Rivero is a rising senior at Harvard College majoring in Sociology with a minor in Latinx Studies.
+Gabriela Rivero is a recent graduate of Harvard College with a major in Sociology and minor in Latinx Studies.
 She comes from a colorful Caribbean (Cuban & Venezuelan) and Mediterranean (Spanish & Italian) background, to which she attributes her love of sunshine and her addiction to guava pastelitos.
 Gabby uses her English–Spanish bilingualism in her work with the Harvard Immigration and Refugee Clinic (HIRC), helping immigrants obtain asylum in the United States.
-After college, she plans on going to law school to become an immigration attorney —shocker!-— specializing in asylum law.
+She recently started law school at the University of Miami to become an immigration attorney —shocker!-— specializing in asylum law.
 She enjoys writing, cooking, singing, and playing tennis and guitar.
 However, Gabby’s favorite activity is traveling to Cuba, exploring her grandparents’ home country and visiting the friends she made while studying abroad at the University of Havana.

 These Latina lady bosses are working hard to dismantle the machista patriarchy that’s plagued Cuba and the rest of Latin America for decades.

 Not to mention the first artificial heart, acai berries and the third largest music genre... in the world.

 With whimsical album art, an electric onstage energy, and headbanging beats that make dancing imperative, it’s no wonder the band is blowing up.